 Overwhelming evidence shows how beneficial animal hydrotherapy is for a range of conditions and is widely used by veterinarians and rehabilitation providers across the world.
 Catherine and Allison noticed the lack of animal hydrotherapy facilities in the Illawarra and decided there was a need for it.

-Fast forward several years and the two women have beome qualified hydrotherapists as well as establishing the Illawarra’s first designated canine hydrotherapy centre, Water Walkies.
+Fast forward several years and the two women have become qualified hydrotherapists as well as establishing the Illawarra’s first designated canine hydrotherapy centre, Water Walkies.

 Located in Port Kembla, Water Walkies offers a custom-built, heated, animal hydrotherapy pool as well as an underwater treadmill.
 Every client’s program is customised to suit their individual needs, which could range from surgical rehabilitation to arthritis management or weight loss.
 Some dogs visit Water Walkies for nothing more than a good dose of fun and fitness as five minutes of swimming equals around 5km of walking!